NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 Managing Contrib Projects
 =========================

-A /contrib package is one that is maintained by a user on the system.
+Contrib packages are maintained by a user on the system.
 The system staff are not responsible for the use or maintenance of these packages.
 See :ref:`Contrib <contrib>` for details.